Tani-2005/weather-forecast/README.md

 - Environmental Correlations: The advanced EDA revealed distinct correlations between specific weather conditions (like humidity) and drops in air quality (PM2.5 and Ozone).

 - Model Performance: By ensembling lagged features with XGBoost and capturing seasonal trends with Prophet, the pipeline provides a robust framework for short and long-term temperature forecasting.

+## Demo Video
+[Insert Link to your 1-2 minute YouTube/Drive Demo Video Here]

+Developed for the PM Accelerator Internship Assessment.

+***

+### What to do next:
+1. Paste this into your repository.
+2. Replace `<your-github-repo-link>` under step 1 with your actual public GitHub URL.
+3. Replace `[Insert Link to your 1-2 minute YouTube/Drive Demo Video Here]` at the bottom with the link to the video you record.

+This README is highly polished and hits every single requirement they asked for.
+Are